 If you want to date someone, whether he’s in his 50s or his 30s, he will seek to have his emotional needs met.
 And you must cater to them, just as he must cater to yours.
 For example, a man who craves safety will want to know that the next holiday you plan together will be to a familiar spot.
 Or, at least one where he can find his bearings—the more details you can provide upfront, the better.
 While if he craves value, he will want to know what he gets out of investing his time and money in going on holiday.
 He wants it to count.

 Most people aren’t all that aware of their emotional needs, so I recommend you ask questions.
-What’s important to your date when choosing a restaurant?
-A home?
-A vacation?
-A gift?
+What’s important to your date when choosing a restaurant, home, holiday, or gift?

 Likewise, make sure he’d be happy to support you in having your emotional needs met.
 If you crave new experiences and he doesn’t, is he OK with you flying off to Egypt to explore some tombs?

 If you are asking, “What does a 50-year-old man want in a relationship?” chances are what he wants is directly tied to his emotional needs.
 Those needs vary from man to man.

 The stuff about being emotionally compatible ties into our lifestyle.
 We tend to create a lifestyle where we meet our emotional needs.
 And as we grow older, we also tend to become more set in our ways.

 A man in his 50s is usually pretty clear about how he wants to live his life.
 He might be driven by routine or by adventure.
 He might have kids that tie him down, or he might shy away from someone who he considers to be tied down by kids.
 Often men will be much more decisive at this age.
 If a woman doesn’t fit into his lifestyle, he’ll back away, especially if she doesn’t respect his dedication to his work or his children.